 \section{Density bounds for the MM scheme}

-The purpose of this section is to show that the starting from a $\mu_{0}$ with nice density bounds, the minimizer of the MM scheme \eqref{scheme} also enjoy similar bounds.
-This will later be used to retrieve concavity properties for the distance squared, along the geodesics that interpolate the points generated by the scheme.
+The objective of this section is to demonstrate that when starting with a $\mu_0$ exhibiting favorable density bounds, the minimizers of the MM schemes \eqref{scheme} also possess similar bounds.
+These bounds will later be utilized to recover concavity properties for the squared distance along the geodesics that interpolate the points generated by the scheme.
 The approach is an extension of an idea by Felix Otto developed in \cite{Otto96DDDE}.
-There, the author proved that for a specific class of functionals $\E,$ and for measures $\mu_{0}$ that has density bounded from below by a number $c_{\min}>0,$ the one step minimizer of the MM scheme, $\mu_{1}=\arg\min\left\{\frac{W_{2}(\mu_{0},\mu)}{2\tau}+\E(\mu)\right\},$ has also the same property.
+There, the author proved that for a specific class of functionals $\E,$ and for measures $\mu_{0}$ that have density bounded from below by a number $c_{\min}>0,$ the one step minimizer of the MM scheme, $\mu_{1}=\arg\min\left\{\frac{W_{2}(\mu_{0},\mu)}{2\tau}+\E(\mu)\right\},$ has also the same property.
 The main argument was, that if the set of points with density smaller than $c_{min}$ is not essential empty, then mass must have moved outside from it to an another set, resulting in density bigger than $c_{min}.$ This would imply, that keeping some of the mass at place would not only have been cheaper with respect to the Wasserstein distance, but also would have resulted to a more ``uniform" distribution of the density and therefor a smaller value of the functional, getting a contradiction to the assumption that $\mu_{1}$ is a minimizer.
 Felix Otto, used this argument in \cite{Otto96DDDE} to prove that the MM scheme for the p-density functionals, converge to solutions of the doubly degenerate diffusion equations.
 Our arguments are of similar nature, although we have to take into account that our setting also allows for destruction and creation of mass.